t41372/groq-proxy/README.md

 - Clone this repo and open the repo's folder
 - npm install (some puppeteer related settings may need attention)
-- `node index.js` to run this program
+- `node index.js` to run this program.
+  - If some chrome or puppeteer thing broke, run this `npx puppeteer browsers install chrome`
   - You will need to sign into groq.
   - Follow the instruction.
-The puppeteer headless browser will ask you for your email.
-The screenshot of the headless browser will be generated in the folder so you may see what happens in the browser.
+Use your own browser to go to groq.com and sign in using your email (don't actually sign in there).
   - After entering your email, a verification email will be sent.
 Copy the link (don't open it)
   - Paste the link into the program
   - The cookies will be extracted and you are good to go

+Note:
+- Cookies will expire.
+You may need to restart the server and re-authenticate to get the new cookies.

 ## Sample